novomatic-tech/keycloak-kibana/readme.md

 `6.2.4` | `1.0.0_6.2.4`

-  The second version in the plugin (after `'_'`) must correspond to your Kibana version or it will fail.
+  The second version in the plugin (after `'_'`) must correspond to your Kibana version or the plugin will fail.
   If the required version is not available to download, you must build it yourself.
-Please read the racionale for additional details.
+Please read further for additional details on this topic.

   **Racionale**